dfravel/davefravel/content/posts/development/vuex-with-axios-interceptor.md

 After much reading, searching, and head-scratching I discovered that Axios Interceptors would do the trick.

-Here's the original code where I was calling the local storage token from within the API client:
+Here's the original code where I was calling the local storage token from within the API client **this is the bad stuff. don't copy/paste this**:

 ```
 import axios from "axios";